CareF/erwinjr/readme.md

 ### WINDOWS INSTALLATION ###

+(Update: GUI under Win is not tested for Ver>=3.0 because qwt support for new WIndows installation is out of date.)

 1) Do a FULL install of pythonxy from http://www.pythonxy.com/

 2) Under Start|Run type cmd

-3) type the following at the command prompt
+3) type the following at the command prompt (See following section about compiling using Visual Studio)

 		cd \erwinjr
 		make

 4) open (double click) on the file erwinjr.pyw

-### Python Dependences ###

-PyQt4, PyQwt5, numpy, scipy, matplotlib

-~~psyco is also useful~~

-Built and tested on Python 2.7.

 ### Multiprocessing Support ###

-The cFunctionsMP is with openmp support, tested under Linux with openmp (ver>=5.0) only.
+The cFunctionsMP is with openmp support, tested under Linux with openmp (ver>=5.0) and Windows with Visual Studio 2017.

 To compile for cFunctionsMP, using following command:

 	make cFunctionsMP.so

 See Makefile for building detail.

+### Visual Studio support ###

+Visual Studio support is tested under Windows 10 and Visual Studio 2017 community version.

+Choosing from `Solution Configurations` to compile for non-multiprocessing (`Release`) or multiprocessing (`ReleaseMP`), and press `Ctrl+Shift+B` to build.

+### Python Dependences ###

+PyQt4, PyQwt5, numpy, scipy, matplotlib

+~~psyco is also useful~~ (psyco is out of date)

+Built and tested on Python 2.7.

 ### For Arch Linux User ###